The 2026 Economic Report on U.S. Pharmacies and Pharmacy Benefit Managers

 - ALL SALES ARE FINAL AFTER DOWNLOAD.
 If you have purchased a report in error, please contact us BEFORE downloading.

 It’s your ultimate guide to the complex web of interactions within U.S. prescription drug channels.
-This unique, encyclopedic resource will benefit pharmaceutical manufacturers, wholesalers, pharmacists, pharmacy owners, hospitals, buyers, benefit managers, managed care executives, policy analysts, investors, consultants—anyone who wants to understand and benefit from this ever-changing industry.
+This unique, encyclopedic resource will benefit pharmaceutical manufacturers, wholesalers, pharmacists, pharmacy owners, hospital executives, plan sponsors, pharmacy buyers, benefit managers, managed care executives, policy analysts, investors, consultants, and anyone else who wants to understand and benefit from this ever-changing industry.
+If your organization competes, negotiates, invests, or sets policy in this market, this report will sharpen your strategy.

-The report was researched and written by Adam J. Fein, Ph.D., one of the world’s leading experts on the industry and author of the influential Drug Channels website.
+The report was researched and written by the Drug Channels Institute team, led by Adam J. Fein, Ph.D.
 It synthesizes a wealth of statistical data, research studies, financial information, and his unique business consulting experience into a definitive, nonpartisan resource.
-This new 16th edition integrates information about pharmacy dispensing channels, third-party payers, pharmacy benefit managers (PBMs), patients’ financial contributions, government regulations, and wholesalers.
+This new 17th edition integrates information about pharmacy dispensing channels, third-party payers, pharmacy benefit managers (PBMs), patients’ financial contributions, government regulations, and wholesalers.

-The 2025 Economic Report on U.S. Pharmacies and Pharmacy Benefit Managers retains the overall structure of last year’s edition.
+The 2026 Economic Report on U.S. Pharmacies and Pharmacy Benefit Managers retains the general structure we employed in previous editions.
 However, we have made some significant structural changes to reflect the industry’s evolution.
 As always, we have updated all market and industry data with the most current information available, including our annual analyses of the market positions of the largest pharmacies, specialty pharmacies, and PBMs.
-Throughout the report, we have added new industry data, deepened our coverage of many topics, and added more trending information.
+Throughout the report, we have added new industry data, deepened our coverage of many topics, and expanded our analysis of emerging trends.

-The notable new material in this 2025 edition includes the following:
+The notable updates in this 2026 edition includes the following:

 Download a free report overview for complete details.

-The chart below illustrates the depth and breadth of the 2025 edition.
+As shown below, the 2026 edition delivers unmatched depth and breadth.
 The numbers indicate the report chapter that corresponds to, explains, and analyzes each channel flow.

 The chapters are self-contained and do not need to be read in order.
 We include extensive internal references to help you navigate the entire document and customize it to your specific needs.
 (These references are clickable hyperlinks in the PDF document.)
 There are also nearly 1,200 endnotes, most of which have hyperlinks to original source materials.